BlockchainCommons/www.blockchaincommons.com/projects.md

 **Repo:** [Mori-CLI](https://github.com/BlockchainCommons/mori-cli)
 **Status:** Late Alpha

-Mori-CLI proposes a way that a btc owner can leave his bitcoins to his heirs in the event of death in a decentralized way and with the least possible complication.
+Mori-CLI proposes a way that a Bitcoin owner can leave his digital assets to his heirs in the event of death, in a decentralized way and with the least possible complication.
 It is an experimental project meant to extend concepts of #SmartCustody to inheritance.

 ### Spotbit (web)